douglasm/flug/content/speak.md

 +++
 date = "2015-12-01T17:18:38Z"
 draft = false
-title = "speak"
+title = "Fancy giving a talk?"

 +++

-Speak to us
+# We need speakers

+If you have a talk you want to try out come along and give it a run with us.